 Like many countries in Latin America, e.g., Colombia, Chile gets a bad rap.
 You might not know much about the world’s narrowest country, but it’s actually got a lot going for it:

 - A modern country with modern cities and all of the contemporary facilities

 - A stable economy with lots of opportunities, especially in mining, food production, and aquaculture

-- The most transparent country in Latin America, ranked 26th on the Corruptions Perception Index (the USA is ranked 23rd, for comparison)
+- The most transparent country in Latin America, ranked 27th on the Corruptions Perception Index (the USA is ranked 24th by comparison)

 - One of the most stable currencies in the region, thanks to foreign trade

 - A pro-business country.
-It’s the easiest and cheapest place to start a business in Latin America — you can do everything online for a mere $600
+It’s the easiest and cheapest place to start a business in Latin America.

-- The world’s 17th biggest recipient of direct foreign investment
+- One of the world’s biggest recipients of direct foreign investment

-No wonder, then, that quite a few investors seek Chilean residency and an eventual citizenship.
+No wonder quite a few investors seek Chilean residency and eventual citizenship.

 So, what are the steps that one needs to take to make Chilean residence a reality?